Skip to main content

 Get an EORI number

-You will need an EORI number (Economic Operators Registration and Identification number) to move goods into or out of the United Kingdom.
+You will need an EORI number (Economic Operators Registration and Identification number) to export goods from the United Kingdom.
+UK EORI numbers begin with the letters ‘GB’ and are followed by a 12-digit number, usually the trader’s VAT number.

-United Kingdom EORI numbers begin with the letters ‘GB’ and followed by a 12-digit number, usually the trader’s VAT number.
+You will need an EORI number (Economic Operators Registration and Identification number) to move goods into the United Kingdom.
+UK EORI numbers begin with the letters ‘GB’ and are followed by a 12-digit number, usually the trader’s VAT number.

 To apply for your EORI number visit the gov.uk website.